FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Preliminaries

 \subsection{Riemannian manifolds}

 In this section, we introduce the definition of smooth Riemannian manifolds and the required mathematical operations for applying Gradient Descent (GD) or GD-based optimization algorithms in Riemannian spaces. \begin{definition}[Smooth Riemannian manifold] A smooth Riemannian manifold $\Manifold$ is a locally Euclidean space and can be understood as a generalization of the notion of a surface to higher dimensional spaces \cite{lin2008riemannian}.
-For each point $\textit{\textbf{P}}\in \Manifold$, the tangent space is denoted by $T_\textit{\textbf{P}}\Manifold$.
-The tangent space at a point $\textit{\textbf{P}}\in \Manifold$ is a vector space that consists of all vectors that are tangent to $\Manifold$ at $\textit{\textbf{P}}$. \end{definition} \begin{definition}[Stiefel manifold] The Stiefel manifold $St(n,p), n \geq p$, is a Riemannian manifold that is composed of all $n \times p$ orthonormal matrices, i.e. $\{\textbf{P}\in \mathbb{R}^{n \times p}:\textbf{P}^T\textbf{P}=\textbf{I}\}$. \end{definition}
+For each point $\textit{\textbf{P}}\in \Manifold$, the tangent space is denoted by $T_\textit{\textbf{P}}\Manifold$, which is a vector space that consists of all vectors that are tangent to $\Manifold$ at $\textit{\textbf{P}}$. \end{definition} \begin{definition}[Stiefel manifold] A Stiefel manifold $St(n,p), n \geq p$, is a Riemannian manifold that is composed of all $n \times p$ orthonormal matrices, i.e. $\{\textbf{P}\in \mathbb{R}^{n \times p}:\textbf{P}^T\textbf{P}=\textbf{I}\}$. \end{definition}